-Even it doesn’t seems so at the first glance, chemistry is literally everywhere and if you don’t’ have at least basic knowledge of it you can get in potential dangers.
+Even it doesn’t seem so at first glance, chemistry is literally everywhere and if you don’t’ have at least basic knowledge of it you can get in potential dangers.
 All cleaning products, stuff you find in a bathroom contain chemicals that can harm you if you don’t know what you’re doing.
-With some chemistry knowledge you can avoid all those dangerous situations by understanding how the things around you work and function.
+With some chemistry knowledge, you can avoid all those dangerous situations by understanding how the things around you work and function.

-- Will chemistry have effect on my child’s health?
+4. Will chemistry have an effect on my child’s health?

-In our body there are millions of chemical processes happening all the time.
-If you understand the chemical background of your symptoms, such as pain, sweating, fatigue and others, you can then find the source of your problems and find the adequate solution for yourself.
-That solution may be some kind of medicine, but hey, guess what, that’s also chemistry.
+In our body, there are millions of chemical processes happening all the time.
+If you understand the chemical background of your symptoms, such as pain, sweating, fatigue and others, you can then find the source of your problems and find an adequate solution for yourself.
+That solution maybe some kind of medicine, but hey, guess what, that’s also chemistry.
 That medicine doesn’t always have to be drug; the solution can be quite simple if you know where to look.
-For example, you ate some salt food, you’re thirsty and you have a headache.
+For example, you ate some salty food, you’re thirsty and you have a headache.
 If you know that salt contains sodium that is taking water away from your body, you can guess that’s why your head hurts.
 Then you drink enough water and the pain goes away, and all that because you’re proficient in chemistry.

 In order to all this be possible, it’s very important that the teacher is motivated and that he’s capable to interest the children for chemistry, and not just to teach from books and notes without giving children the chance to perform on their own.

 These are just some basic benefits of chemistry.
-If you go deeper, you’ll find plenty more examples how chemistry can make your life easier.
-You shouldn’t miss the opportunity to show your child all the beauties of chemistry, because it will sure be useful in the future.
-Although child might have some difficulties in some areas of chemistry, it will definitely be a great fun for him.
+If you go deeper, you’ll find plenty more examples of how chemistry can make your life easier.
+You shouldn’t miss the opportunity to show your child all the beauties of chemistry, because it will surely be useful in the future.
+Although your child might have some difficulties in some areas of chemistry, it will definitely be great fun for him.